avides/actions-action-configuration-autoupdate/README.md

-# actions-action-configuration-update
+# actions-action-configuration-autoupdate

 This actions updates the local GitHub Actions configuration `yml`-files.
 You need an extra Github repository as source for your GitHub Actions configuration.
-To auto-commit the changes within the action run you can use [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action).
+To auto-commit the changes within the action run you can use the[stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action) action.

+## Requiredments

+- GitHub repository that contains your personal GitHub Actions configuration files

 ## Inputs